ImmaginaBiotechnology/Documents/Translation Efficiency.md

 ENSG000000001234 | 70 | 0.53 | 0.7 | 0.8 | 0.401 | 1 | 77 | -1.2 | 0.8 | -1.5 | 0.16 | 1 | Transcription
 ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ...

-The table contains Differential Expression results for both RiboSeq and RNASeq.
-The results related to RiboSeq can be found in the columns identified with ".RiboSeq" and the results related with RNASeq can be found in the columns identified with ".RNASeq".
-This table is merge of two different DE analysis and **IT IS NOT RELATED WITH TRANSLATION EFFICIENCY ANALYSIS**.
-These DE analyses shows regulation of the genes between Treatment vs. Control in each individual sequencing type.
-Since the values are not 'normalized' on sequencing type the log2 FoldChanges and p-values may or may not be different from TE.
-The logic of this analysis to see if the read counts in each gene are up-regulated or down-regulation in translation and transcription individually.
-By looking log2 FoldChanges in RNASeq and RiboSeq we are identifying genes with respect to table below;<br />
+This table presents **Differential Expression (DE)** results for both **Ribo-Seq** and **RNA-Seq** data.
+Columns ending in ".RiboSeq" correspond to Ribo-Seq results, while those ending in ".RNASeq" pertain to RNA-Seq results. **Importantly, these DE analyses are independent of the Translation Efficiency analysis** and do not involve normalization across sequencing types.
+They assess gene level up- or down-regulation within each sequencing type (Treatment vs. Control).
+Consequently, log2 Fold Changes and p-values may differ from the TE analysis.
+The logic of this analysis to identify genes with increased or decreased read counts in either translation or transcription, compare the log2 Fold Changes in the RNA-Seq and Ribo-Seq columns.
+The genes identified with respect to table below;<br />
 Description | Movement
 --- | ---
 log2FoldChannge RNASeq >= 1 and log2 FoldChange RiboSeq >= 1 | **"Homo-Direction"**